How to Submit a Website to Search Engines

 Still, there are times when manually submitting your content to a search engine can help.

-When do you submit a website to search engines?
+When should you submit a website to search engines?

-Directly submitting your URLs to a search engine is a good idea in cases like:
+Directly submitting your URLs to a search engine is a good idea in cases like these:

-- Updated page: If you substantially change a page, submit the URL rather than wait for the search engine spiders’ next visit (which could take weeks or months, depending on the site).
+- Updated page: If you make substantial changes to a page, submit the URL.
+This can speed up indexing compared to waiting for the search engine spiders’ next visit (which could take weeks or longer, depending on the site).

 Before you submit a site, it’s a good time to check on its “crawl-ability.”
 Use the free Check Server Page tool below to detect any redirects (a 301 is OK, but other types are not recommended) and any technical issues that may prevent your site from appearing in search results.